makkke/docker-node/README.md

 # docker-node

-This project generates a Docker image that supports Node.JS Alpine, Yarn, and AWS CLI.
+This project generates a Docker image for Node.JS Alpine, Yarn and AWS CLI container.